dl-solarity/hardhat-zkit/README.md

 ### Environment extensions

-The plugin extends the hardhat environment with the `zkit` object that allows circuits to be used in scripts and tests:
+The plugin extends the hardhat environment with the `zkit` object that allows typed circuits to be used in scripts and tests:

 <table style="width:100%">
 <tr>